nulogy/design-system/docs/catalog/visual_style/iconography.md

 > Icons can be used alongside text to help assist users in finding certain actions on a page.

-Try to avoid using icons without labels unless the meaning is ubiquitous, like print.
+Avoid using icons without labels unless the meaning is ubiquitous, like print.
 _For more information on icon usability and recognition, see this study from Nielsen Norman Group: [Icon Usability](https://www.nngroup.com/articles/icon-usability/)._

 ## Icon set